← All claims

 2025 · Frontiers in Nutrition

-meta-analysis mixed moderate TRE without caloric restriction showed limited/inconsistent lipid changes in non-diabetic adults, with lipid endpoints weaker than BP or glucose effects.
+meta-analysis contradicts moderate TRE without caloric restriction showed limited/inconsistent lipid changes in non-diabetic adults, with lipid endpoints weaker than BP or glucose effects.

 Lu